Tonywuhk/realai.org/about/README.md

 ## Activities

-Real AI’s activities can be broadly divided into two areas: Strategy and Research.
+Real AI is organized by [functions and roles](http://realai.org/about/organization/), whose activities can be broadly divided into two areas: Strategy and Research.

 ### Strategy